-Let's explore Prosci's Best Practices research a little further to uncover the trends in job roles:-
+Let's explore Prosci's Best Practices research a little further to uncover the trends in job roles:

-Trend #1 Prevalence - the data tells us that around 50% of organisations have change management job roles but while 22% of those organisations report they have had those roles for more than 6 years, 57% of these organisations have only had change management roles in place for 3 years or less.
+The data tells us that around 50% of organisations have change management job roles but while 22% of those organisations report they have had those roles for more than 6 years, 57% of these organisations have only had change management roles in place for 3 years or less.

 The availability of roles is also correlated to the employee and revenue size of the organisation.
 The larger the organisation the more likely it is to have change management roles.
 Within a single organisation, 61% of respondents report change management roles being located within a single function, with HR or the PMO being the most popular functions.

-63% of respondents report that on average they are supporting the change management activities on between 2 and 4 projects per annum yet only 49% of respondents have permanent full-time, as opposed to part-time, change management job titles and roles.
+63% of respondents report that on average they are supporting the change management activities on between 2 and 4 projects per annum, yet only 49% of respondents have permanent full-time, as opposed to part-time, change management job titles and roles.

 43% of respondents report an average salary for a change management role in the range of $100,000 US to $150,000 with an overall average of just over $103,000 from all respondents.

-3 Career Path Options for Change Practitioners
+3 Change Management Career Path Options

 So what are the implications of this data on the options available to professionals looking to take the next step in their career path?
 How can you successfully differentiate yourself in this growing market?
 We offer the following 3 suggestions:

-1. Consider an Advanced Track from Prosci
+2. Consider an Advanced Track from Prosci

 Grow organisational capability and agility through the strategic deployment and internalisation of change management throughout your organisation, so that it becomes an organisational core competency.

-2. Become a Certified Change Management Professional (CCMP) from ACMP
+3. Become a Certified Change Management Professional (CCMP) from ACMP